About Home Dashboard

 Each event shows the date/time the event was Received by the GroundWork server, the associated Host and Service, Status at the time of the event, host or service Message, the Application Type the event originated (e.g., DOCK for Docker, VEMA for VMware), and the Severity of the alert (e.g., LOW, HIGH).

-Events can be searched and filtered for an indicated block of time using the search / filter link at the top.
+Events can be presented for an indicated block of time using the Time Picker at the top.

 A similar Events dashboard, with filtering capability is included under the Dashboards menu.

-This timeline shows all configured monitoring downtimes for hosts and services.
-This is a scrolling display and shows all downtime the user has rights to access.
+The Maintenance Timeline is the last section, and shows all configured monitoring downtimes for hosts and services.
+This is a scrolling display and shows all scheduled downtime the user has rights to access.

 Actual downtime is indicated by the colored bar.
 The current time is in the middle of the display, and past downtimes are viewable to the left of the current time, and future downtimes to the right of the current time.